 and these components are responsible for its antitumor, anticancer, antiviral and antifungal effects.

 Propolis can be extracted and the solubility of propolis differs depending on the solvent used in the

 process of extraction.
 Solvents used for propolis extraction have a great impact on the propolis

-Objective: In this study, raw propolis was extracted by peppermint and clove volatile oil.
+Objective: In this study, raw propolis was extracted by peppermint and clove volatile oils.

 Results: The findings of the present study showed that clove volatile oil is more effective in the

-volatile oil extract than ethanol extract.
+volatile oil extract than in ethanol extract.
 Both of these extracts showed better α-amylase